barotto/libRocketDoc/pages/rcss/user_interface.md

 Cursors can be loaded into Rocket using the Rocket::Core::Context::LoadCursor() function.

+### Pointer events: the 'pointer-events' property

+*cursor*

+Value: | auto \| none
+Initial: | auto
+Applies to: | all elements
+Inherited: | yes
+Percentages: | N/A

+Set the element property to disregard mouse input events on this and descending elements.

+auto
+> The element behaves as it would if the pointer-events property were not specified.

+none
+> The element is never the target of pointer events.

 ### Drag & drop: the 'drag' property

 The 'drag' property is a new property, not shared by CSS.
 It controls the generation of events as the mouse cursor begins a drag over an element (ie, clicks the left mouse button and moves the mouse), drags over elements (moves the mouse with the button depressed) and finishes a drag, or 'drops', an element over another.